leennoah/DMM_Fall2022/calendar.md

   * * [tutorial 2](https://www.youtube.com/watch?v=51SdWI-yof4)
 ### A4.
 Modifiers
   * Mesh sculpting Introduction
-  * learning the Interface
+  * learning the Sculpting Interface and some tools
+  * Dynamic Topology and the sculpting workflow
-  * homework sculpt something crazy abstract
+  * homework sculpt a shelf full of french bread
 ### A5.
 Looking at all the brushes and settings
   * import reference images (install pureRef)
   * homework practice each brush - write down something each could be used for